ohana-scholars/ohana-scholars.github.io/community-feedback.md

 ### Dani

 _I liked the logo and the overall color scheme of the site.
 I also really liked the convenience of having the “create new session” buttons at the top and bottom on the “list sessions” page.
 I wish that hitting submit on the “edit profile” page would reroute you back to the “view profile” page.
 Also when making a new session, it would be nice if the user could choose from a pool of images of frequent study spaces._

+### Shedrick

+_I like the concept! and it seems like the website is running smooth.
+The only thing is when signing up, it doesn’t detect if it’s a real email address or not.
+Also you can’t upload a profile picture.
+I give this website a 4/5!_